appblocks-hub/docs/docs/blox-cli/Commands/yah-pull.md

 ### Details

-Non-appblox type blocks can only be pulled with `yah pull`.
+Non-appblock type blocks can only be pulled with `yah pull`.
-For appblox type blocks, use _pull-appblox_ command
+For appblock type blocks, use _pull-appblox_ command

 <!-- ### Configuration -->